 Should you choose an orthodontist or a dentist for Invisalign?

 Each kind of practice is different, and offers can vary between offices, but there is no one right answer.
 It all comes down to your unique needs, goals, and budget.
 If you want the highest quality care that is specialized to your teeth and straightening your perfect smile, an orthodontist would be ideal.
 However, if you’re looking for effective care at a lower price, or don’t have time to search for another office to visit, your general dentist is a perfectly valid option.
 No matter your choice, a dental professional will help you achieve your ideal smile.

 Treat your smile right at McGrory Orthodontics

 No matter what kind of orthodontic treatment you’re looking for, you deserve the right team on your side.
-Dr. McGrory and her expert team have the skill, expertise, and level of care you can rely on.
+Dr. McGrory, Dr. McCarty and their expert team have the skill, expertise, and level of care you can rely on.
 Since our sole specialty is orthodontics, you can feel confident that you’ll receive only the best in treatments, cost, and efficiency as we work together to enhance your smile.

 If you’re ready to learn more about starting your orthodontic journey with McGrory Orthodontics, we would love to meet you and talk more about your smile goals!
-There’s never been a better time to start your smile transformation, so contact our office today to schedule your FREE consultation with Dr. McGrory!
+There’s never been a better time to start your smile transformation, so contact our office today to schedule your FREE consultation with Dr. McGrory or Dr. McCarty!